warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 ---
-title: "Reasons to use Transact: Feature list"
+title: "A growing list of reasons to use Transact: Feature list"
 ---

 Here is an updated list of some of the more interesting features on Transact: